-Criterion

-4.2 CA Key Storage, Backup, and Recovery
+4.2 | CA Key Storage, Backup, and Recovery

 The CA maintains controls to provide reasonable assurance that CA private keys remain confidential and maintain their integrity.
 The CA's private keys are backed up, stored and recovered by authorised personnel in trusted roles, using multiple person control in a physically secured environment.

-Illustra Illustrative Controls: 4.2.1 The CA's private (signing and confidentiality) keys are stored and used within a secure cryptographic device meeting the appropriate ISO 15408 protection profile or FIPS 140-2 level requirement based on a risk assessment and the business requirements of the CA and in accordance with the CA's CPS and applicable Certificate Policy(s).
+Illustrative Controls: The CA's private (signing and confidentiality) keys are stored and used within a secure 4.2.1 cryptographic device meeting the appropriate ISO 15408 protection profile or FIPS 140-2 level requirement based on a risk assessment and the business requirements of the CA and in accordance with the CA's CPS and applicable Certificate Policy(s).
 4.2.2 If the CA's private keys are not exported from a secure cryptographic module, then the CA private key is generated, stored and used within the same cryptographic module.
-4.2.3 If the CA's private keys are exported from a secure cryptographic module to secure storage for purposes of offline processing or backup and recovery, then they are exported within a secure key management scheme that may include any of the following: as cipher-text using a key which is appropriately secured; as encrypted key fragments using multiple control and split knowledge/ownership; or in another secure cryptographic module such as a key transportation device using multiple control.
+4.2.3 If the CA's private keys are exported from a secure cryptographic module to secure storage for purposes of offline processing or backup and recovery, then they are exported within a secure key management scheme that may include any of the following: a) as cipher-text using a key which is appropriately secured; b) as encrypted key fragments using multiple control and split knowledge/ownership; or c) in another secure cryptographic module such as a key transportation device using multiple control.
 4.2.4 Backup copies of the CA's private keys are subject to the same or greater level of security controls as keys currently in use.
 The recovery of the CA's keys is carried out in as secure a manner as the backup process, using multi-person control.

-Crite Criterion

-4.3 CA Public Key Distribution
+4.3 | CA Public Key Distribution

 The CA maintains controls to provide reasonable assurance that the integrity and authenticity of the CA public keys and any associated parameters are maintained during initial and subsequent distribution.

-Illustrative Controls: 4.3.1 For the Root CA distribution process (e.g., using a self-signed certificate), an out-of-band notification mechanism is employed.
+Illustrative Controls: For the Root CA distribution process (e.g., using a self-signed certificate), an out-of-band 4.3.1 notification mechanism is employed.
 Where a self-signed certificate is used for any CA, the CA provides a mechanism to verify the authenticity of the self-signed certificate (e.g., publication of the certificate's fingerprint).
 For Intermediate, Issuing, and/or Subordinate CA public keys these are validated by using a chaining method or similar process to link back to the trusted Root Certificate.
-4.3.2 The initial distribution mechanism for the CA's public key is controlled and initially distributed within a Certificate using one of the following methods: a) machine readable media (e.g., smart card, flash drive, CD ROM) from an authenticated source; b) embedding in an entity's cryptographic module; orc) other secure means that ensure authenticity and integrity.
+4.3.2 The initial distribution mechanism for the CA's public key is controlled and initially distributed within a Certificate using one of the following methods: a) machine readable media (e.g., smart card, flash drive, CD ROM) from an authenticated source; b) embedding in an entity's cryptographic module; or c) other secure means that ensure authenticity and integrity.
 4.3.3 The CA's public key is changed (rekeyed) periodically according to the requirements of the CPS with advance notice provided to avoid disruption of the CA services.
 4.3.4 The subsequent distribution mechanism for the CA's public key is controlled in accordance with the CA's disclosed business practices.
-4.3.5 If an entity already has an authenticated copy of the CA's public key, a new CA public key is distributed using one of the following methods: a) direct electronic transmission from the CA; b) placing into a remote cache or directory; c) loading into a cryptographic module; ord) any of the methods used for initial distribution. d) any of the methods used for initial distribution.
+4.3.5 If an entity already has an authenticated copy of the CA's public key, a new CA public key is distributed using one of the following methods: a) direct electronic transmission from the CA; b) placing into a remote cache or directory; c) loading into a cryptographic module; or d) any of the methods used for initial distribution.
+4.3.6 The CA provides a mechanism for validating the authenticity and integrity of the CA's public keys.